 A Bill to require the Secretary of State to make provision for a scheme to establish incentives to implement and encourage observance of the food waste reduction hierarchy; to encourage individuals, businesses and public bodies to reduce the amount of food they waste; to require large supermarkets, manufacturers and distributors to reduce their food waste by no less than 30 per cent by 2025 and to enter into formal agreements with food redistribution organisations; to require large supermarkets and food manufacturers to disclose levels of food waste in their supply chain; and for connected purposes.

-The Bill would set up a government scheme of incentives to promote following the food waste reduction hierarchy and push individuals, businesses and public bodies to waste less food.
-It requires large supermarkets, manufacturers and distributors to cut their food waste by at least 30% by 2025 and to enter formal agreements with food redistribution organisations, while also mandating transparency by disclosing waste levels in their supply chains.
+This bill would require the government to set up a scheme of incentives to follow the food waste reduction hierarchy and to persuade individuals, businesses and public bodies to waste less food.
+It would impose a target of at least a 30% reduction in food waste by 2025 on large supermarkets, manufacturers and distributors, and require them to enter into formal agreements with food redistribution organisations.
+It would also require these big players to disclose the level of food waste in their supply chains.

 Generated 21 February 2026